opis/docs/json-schema/2.x/pointers.md

 keywords: opis, json, schema, validation, pointer, relative, absolute, $ref
 ---

-A JSON pointer is a way of traversing a json document by specifying the path to the desired value.
+A JSON pointer is a way of traversing a JSON document by specifying the path to the desired value.
 **Opis JSON Schema** supports both [absolute](#absolute-pointers) and [relative](#relative-pointers) JSON schema pointers.

 ## Absolute pointers

-Absolute json pointers are used to search for values starting at the root of the document.
+Absolute JSON pointers are used to search for values starting at the root of the document.
-That's why absolute json pointers always start with `/` (slash).
+That's why absolute JSON pointers always start with `/` (slash).
 The property names (keys) used to descend into children are also separated by `/` (slash).

 If a property name contains
 `~`, then inside the pointer it must be escaped using `~0`, or if contains `/` then it must be escaped using `~1`.

-Here are some examples about how absolute json pointers work:
+Here are some examples about how absolute JSON pointers work:

 ```json
 {